optiqs/optiqs/README.md

 You'll want to get [monocle-ts](https://github.com/gcanti/monocle-ts) and [fp-ts](https://github.com/gcanti/fp-ts).

-`optics` also extend `monocle-ts` and introduces the concept of [projections](https://github.com/optics/projections), which is a peer of this library.
+`optiqs` also extend `monocle-ts` and introduces the concept of [projections](https://github.com/optiqs/projections), which is a peer of this library.

-`optics` shouldn't actually depend on redux at all, but we do export everything as a reducer and action creator to make use of the great devtools redux has.
+`optiqs` shouldn't actually depend on redux at all, but we do export everything as a reducer and action creator to make use of the great devtools redux has.

 ## documentation

 If you're looking for more information about optics in typescript, the [monocle-ts](https://github.com/gcanti/monocle-ts) website is a good start.
-More information will be added to the `optics` library as needed.
+More information will be added to the `optiqs` library as needed.